 - a kennel of happy, fulfilled and friendly dogs who work well with us and with each other

 - to keep the dogs physically fit and strive to improve their performance as working dogs

 - to share them and the riches that they offer; thus, the hands-on rides and tours for individuals and groups

-As my daughter, Elizabeth had no choice but to grow up with dogs!
-Right from the start, she snuggled, played and interacted with the golden retrievers, newborn puppies and adults alike, and developed a passion for dogs.
-She also likes to be outdoors, and as she grew up, she took the golden retrievers on long walks, often hooked up to a wagon in the summer or a sled in the winter.
+Our daughter Elizabeth had no choice but to grow up with dogs!
+She combined her love of dogs and nature by taking our golden retrievers on long walks, often hooked up to a wagon in the summer or a sled in the winter.
 The writing was on the wall!
-When she was nine, she expressed an interest in learning how to dog sled; I didn’t need to think twice about supporting this interest!
-She undertook a mentor ship at Vermont Dogsledding in Shoreham, VT and was hooked.
-I will never forget the expression on her face the first time she drove a team on her own; she was in heaven!
+When she was 9, she expressed an interest in learning how to dog sled.
+Since I had been intrigued by dogsledding since childhood, this was a no brainer for me!
+However, rather than jumping right into owning the dogs and equipment necessary, Elizabeth undertook a mentorship at a kennel to see just how interested she was.
+Answer?
+Totally!
+I will never forget the expression on her face the first time she drove her own team; she was in heaven!